-Bruce Power has been awarded a gold level certification for the second time by Canadian Council for Aboriginal Business (CCAB) for excellence in Indigenous relations.
+Bruce Power has been awarded a Gold level certification for the third time by Canadian Council for Aboriginal Business (CCAB) for excellence in Indigenous relations.

 This is the highest level of recognition offered by the CCAB.
-Bruce Power was first awarded gold in 2014 and the company is one of only 17 in Canada to receive the designation.
+Bruce Power was awarded gold in 2014 and 2017, and the company is one of only 18 in Canada to have received the designation.

 The Progressive Aboriginal Relations (PAR) Program is a comprehensive initiative offered by CCAB that supports improvement and best practices in Indigenous relations.
 A gold-certified company means the PAR criteria is ingrained at all levels of the business, driven through policy, strategy, mature processes and innovative enhancements over a number of years.
-A gold organization has a high level of appreciation of the significance of positive Indigenous relations, is a role model on Indigenous relations with a continuous-improvement philosophy, positive results and good support from Indigenous communities.
+A gold organization has a high level of appreciation of the significance of positive Indigenous relations.
+They are a role model for Indigenous relations with a continuous-improvement philosophy, with positive results and good support from Indigenous communities.

-Bruce Power submitted its application in April, the details of which were verified by an independent third party in June.
-Its outcomes and initiatives in four performance areas – employment, business development, community investment and community engagement – were reviewed by a jury of Indigenous business people before the gold designation was granted.
+Bruce Power submitted its PAR application in June, the details of which were then verified by an independent third party in August.
+Bruce Power’s outcomes and initiatives in four performance areas – employment, business development, community investment and community engagement – were reviewed by a jury of Indigenous business people before the gold designation was granted.

 “I want to congratulate Bruce Power for its third recertification by CCAB for their exceptional relationships with Indigenous communities across the province,” said Greg Rickford, Ontario’s Minister of Energy, Northern Development and Mines, and Minister of Indigenous Affairs.
 “Bruce Power continues to develop meaningful partnerships with Indigenous businesses and communities across the province, helping to build a robust nuclear industry and supply chain here in Ontario.”